Eric-Musa/Eric-Musa/README.md

 - 👋 Hi, I’m @Eric-Musa
-- 👀 I’m interested in Machine Learning and Data Science
+- 👀 I work at IBM as a Technology Engineer!
-- 🌱 I’m currently learning Full-Stack development
+- 🌱 I’m refurbishing my portfolio on the side
-- 💞️ I’m looking to collaborate on a Concept Mapping Web/Mobile App
+- 💞️ I’m also pursuing my love of machine learning (NLP and CV at the moment) on the side
 - 📫 Feel free to connect with and reach out to me on **<a href="https://www.linkedin.com/in/ericmusa/">LinkedIn</a>**!

 <!---